Intimacy

 The Reality of Sexless Relationships

-According to a survey by the Japan Family Planning Association (2020), about 47% of married couples have had no sexual intercourse for at least one month, a state defined as "sexless."
+According to surveys, about half of married couples in Japan have had no sexual intercourse for at least one month, a state defined as "sexless."
 This figure has been trending upward year after year and is exceptionally high among developed nations.

 Sexlessness is not merely a matter of "frequency."
 A decline in physical touch is linked to a widening emotional distance.
 Non-sexual physical contact such as holding hands, hugging, and kissing often decreases simultaneously, and the overall quality of the partnership deteriorates.